MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.8.1/uninstall-azurerm-ps.md

 If you installed Azure PowerShell using PowerShellGet, you can use the [Uninstall-Module](/powershell/module/powershellget/uninstall-module) cmdlet.
 However, `Uninstall-Module` only uninstalls one module.
 To remove Azure PowerShell completely, you must uninstall each module individually.
-Uninstallation can be complicated if you have multiple versions of Azure PowerShell installed.
+Uninstallation can be complicated if you have more than one version of Azure PowerShell installed.

-The following script can be used to completely remove a single version of Azure PowerShell.
-The script queries the PowerShell Gallery to get a list of dependent submodules.
+The following script queries the PowerShell Gallery to get a list of dependent submodules.
 Then, the script uninstalls the correct version of each submodule.

 ```powershell